The Gray Catbird is in the family of Mimidae, which includes Mockingbirds and Thrashers.

 Most catbird nests are located in shrubs, thick vine tangles, or small trees about 2 to 10 feet above the ground.

-The Gray Catbirds eggs are a dark blue-green as the image shows in the nest.
+The Gray Catbirds eggs are a dark blue-green as the shown below in a nest.
 Females lay a clutch of 2 - 6 eggs.

 The female catbird will sit on the eggs (incubate) for 12 to 15 days before they hatch.
 Females leave the eggs for short periods to feed.